Bill/orchestrated/README.markdown

 What happened there?
 The pattern is:

 1. create an orchestrated object (instantiate it)
-2. call ```orchestrated``` on it: this returns a *magic proxy* object that can respond to any of the messages your object can respond to
+2. call ```orchestrate``` on it: this returns a *magic proxy* object that can respond to any of the messages your object can respond to
 3. send any message to the *magic proxy* (returned in the second step) and the framework will delay delivery of that message and immediately return a "completion expression" you can use as a prerequisite for other orchestrations
 4. (optionally) use the "completion expression" returned in (3) as a prerequisite for other orchestrations